AV and smart home installation in Markham

 Cachet — Above-Fireplace TV + Sonos Arc + Hidden Equipment

-Cornell Townhome — Three-Floor Wi-Fi + Above-Garage Office
+Cornell Townhome — Structured Cabling + Three-Floor UniFi Wi-Fi

 Cat6 run from the basement panel through each floor and into the above-garage office.
-Ceiling UniFi APs on every level.
-Dead zone in the home office eliminated.
-Full router speed across all three floors simultaneously — verified under load.
+UniFi rack built and commissioned.
+Ceiling APs on every level — full router speed verified under load across all three floors simultaneously.

 Angus Glen New Build — Pre-Wire + 6-Zone Sonos + Control4

 Pre-wired during framing with Cat6 and speaker cable to every room.
-After move-in: 6-zone Sonos installed and commissioned, Control4 configured for audio, lighting, and TV.
-No retrofitting required — everything landed where it was planned.
+After move-in: AV rack built with Ubiquiti network and Sonos amplifiers, 6-zone Sonos commissioned, Control4 configured for audio, lighting, and TV.

 Condo & Townhome Installation Constraints

-What Changes When You Are Installing in a Strata or Multi-Floor Layout
+What Changes When Installing in a Strata or Multi-Floor Layout

 Concrete & Masonry Walls

-Concrete anchor selection, hammer drill use, and stud-free mounting solutions — confirmed for the specific wall before booking.
+Concrete anchor selection, hammer drill use, and stud-free mounting solutions — confirmed before booking.
 The wrong anchor in a concrete wall is a failed mount.

 Cable Routes in Finished Walls

-Townhome and condo cable routes need to work within the existing wall cavities — we confirm the route before drilling, not after.
+We confirm the route before drilling — not after.
 In-wall raceways are used when a clean channel run is not possible.

 Wi-Fi Across Three Floors

-Consumer mesh in a three-floor townhome means three wireless hops — each one slower than the last.
-A wired Cat6 run to a ceiling AP on each floor eliminates the speed loss and the dead zones.
+Consumer mesh in a three-floor townhome means three wireless hops — each one slower.
+A wired Cat6 run to a ceiling AP on each floor eliminates the speed loss and dead zones.

 Sonos in Vertical Layouts

-Sonos zone placement in a townhome or condo works differently than in an open-plan home — speaker selection and placement is adjusted for the floor plan so audio is usable on every level, not just the main floor.
+Sonos zone placement in a townhome works differently than in an open-plan home — speaker selection adjusted for the floor plan so audio is usable on every level.

 How It Works